 - Clearly explain what you did, what the results were, how your work relates to prior work, how your results compare to alternative approaches, and what you take the import of your work to be.
 Well-designed visual aids (such as graphs) can help; Edward Tufte's books provide a great resource for this.
 In particular, remember to label the axes of graphs.
 Well-chosen photos, diagrams, and pictures help convey both content and setting.
 Remember the point of visuals is information, not decoration.
 If it distracts rather than adds, delete it.

 - Make sure someone takes notes of all the questions your committee asks, and your responses to them.
 Not you, as you'll be immersed in the Q&A. Your advisor is generally a good person to ask to take notes.
+You could also ask a friend.

 - Allow enough time in your schedule to receive and integrate comments from your reading committee.
 Your dissertation readers' time is best used serially.
 (When people read in parallel, they may waste time suggesting the same corrections.)
 Please don't ask everyone to read your dissertation a week before the filing deadline.
 Instead, if your schedule slips, extend your registration by a quarter.
 If you ask me to read your dissertation, I presume you seek (and plan to address) comments.
 If all you seek is a quick signature and don't want feedback, please ask someone else.